Recruitment

 3. Use it after the basics.
 WiseWorld fits in after a resume or skills check and before the manager interview.
 It replaces phone screens and weak quizzes, not your coding test or applicant system.

-Every tool on the market will keep improving.
-The one advantage that does not fade is a test candidates cannot rehearse for, because the answer key lives with you and no one else.
+Vendors will keep adding features.
+The durable edge is a test candidates cannot rehearse for, because the answer key lives with you and no one else.

 Where these numbers come from